 Also, a factor may be listed as a specific offense characteristic under one guideline but not under all guidelines.
 Simply because it was not listed does not mean that there may not be circumstances when that factor would be relevant to sentencing.
-For example, the use of a weapon has been listed as a specific offense characteristic under many guidelines, but not under immigration violations.
-Therefore, if a weapon is a relevant factor to sentencing for an immigration violation, the court may depart for this reason.
+For example, the use of a weapon has been listed as a specific offense characteristic under many guidelines, but not under other guidelines.
+Therefore, if a weapon is a relevant factor to sentencing under one of these other guidelines, the court may depart for this reason.